 The evil eye is colored blue because of its deep symbolism and energetic charge.
 It is no coincidence that in the Aegean Region, people with light-colored eyes, especially blue, are very few and are believed to bring bad luck.
 The belief stems from the fact that peoples of Northern Europe, including a majority with blue eyes, have a custom of looking at children and complimenting them.

-Obviously, it is only a belief, but in Arab culture, it is part of everyday life.
+It is only a belief, but in Arab culture, it is part of everyday life.
 We can find amulets with the Blue Eye hanging on the walls of their houses as decorations or furnishing elements or worn like jewels to always be brought with you against bad luck.

 The very famous custom in Turkey is to apply the amulet with the Eye of Allah to clothing of newborns, their cradles, strollers, and anything else that belongs to them to protect the child.